algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 In this section we'll walk through the key components of the CloudFormation template file that we'll be supplying to AWS CloudFormation to create the stack of resources that support Algorithmia Event Flows.

-To begin, save the following YAML template as a local file `client-aws-cloudformation-template.yaml`.
+To begin, save the following YAML stack-creation template as a local file `client-aws-cloudformation-template.yaml`.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09